Joan Marter

-Joan Marter is an American academic, art critic and author.
-A 1968 graduate of Temple University, Marter is the "Distinguished Professor of Art History" at Rutgers University.
+Joan Marter is an American academic, art critic, and author.
+A 1968 graduate of Temple University, Marter was a Board of Governors Distinguished Professor of Art History at the time of her retirement.
+She is the author of many books about modern sculpture and women artists.
+She promoted museum scholarship throughout her career.
+Rutgers University.
 Marter is the co-editor of the Woman's Art Journal, and the editor of The Grove Encyclopedia of American Art.